BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 19. Mix by pipetting or pulse-spin.
 Spin down.
 20. Incubate for 5 minutes to elute DNA off beads.
 21. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
 Transfer 20 µL of supernatant into a new 96-well plate.
-22. If necessary, perform secondary bead cleanup:
+22. If your input DNA was less than 1 ng, perform a secondary bead cleanup:
     - Transfer 20 µL of supernatant from the previous step (*Extension Bead Cleanup 1*) to the *Extension Bead Cleanup 2* plate.
     - Mix by pipetting or pulse-spin.
 Spin down.
     - Incubate the libraries at room temperature for 5 minutes off-magnet.